 After eggs, we’ll add our vanilla extract.

-In a medium bowl, whisk together the flour, leavening, salt, cinnamon, and oats.
+In a medium bowl, whisk together the flour mixture, leavening, salt, cinnamon, and rolled oats.

-Add the dry ingredients all at once to the wet ingredients and give the two a big ol’ stir together.
+Add the dry ingredients all at once to the wet ingredients and give the two a big ol’ stir together into a stiff batter.

 I usually stir the cookie dough with a wooden spoon and spatula from here on out.
 Dig deep and look for any hidden butter or flour patches in the dough.